 Lights & Special Effects

 Unless otherwise discussed, the initial rate that I quote you always includes dance floor lights.
 Having said that, I will only set them up if they will have an impact.
-What I mean by that is simple -- if you have your event outside or in a room with windows during the sunlight hours; there is a strong chance that I won't set them up because they would be ineffective.
+What I mean by that is simple -- if you have your event outside or in a room with windows during the sunlight hours, there is a strong chance that I won't set up lights on the dance floor, simply because they would be ineffective.

 Some DJ companies will entice you with an inexpensive base rate show, only to bump up your cost with add-ons like lights.
 Lights can be a crucial component in the success of your event; so, I think it is important to include it and not make it an option.